-Each of the California Welcome Centres scattered throughout the state are staffed with personal travel concierges.
-These knowledgeable experts are ready to provide information that will enhance and enrich your visit including suggestions on where to eat, what to see, and where to stay.
-Welcome Centres also offer free maps and brochures on local attractions and things to see and do.
+It’s the mission of each of the 18 (soon-to-be 19) California Welcome Centers scattered throughout the state to enable all visitors to have the best experience possible, and they take that local-is-best approach to heart.
+Each one is staffed with personal travel concierges, knowledgeable experts who are ready to provide information that will enhance and enrich your visit no matter what your focus—the arts, local culture, family activities, sports, the great outdoors, shopping or all of the above.
+They’ll have advice on what and where to eat, where to stay and how to get there.
+Welcome Centers also offer free maps and brochures on local attractions, state and national parks in the area, and things to see and do.

 Located at the south end of Shasta Outlets, the Anderson California Welcome Center is operated by the Shasta Cascade Wonderland Association.
 Stop in and discover all the recreational wonders of Butte, Lassen, Modoc, Plumas, Shasta, Siskiyou, Tehama, and Trinity counties, the eight eastern counties in northern California that together comprise the Shasta Cascade Region.

 Come in for free maps, brochures and sightseeing information for National and State Parks including Lassen Volcanic National Park, McArthur Burney Falls Memorial State Park, Lava Beds National Monument, Castle Crags State Park, and Whiskeytown National Recreational Area just to name a few.
 Browse great historic and informational exhibits, including our geocaching display, view wild trout in our waterfall pond, take your photo with Joe Tourist, our friendly mascot, or Ed our life-size bronze grizzly bear.
 Our friendly and knowledgeable staff is available to assist you 7 days a week, 361 days a year.